 Remember that rebel we have always had among us?
 Or we found some girl to be a complete badass and she goes against the norms of the society?
 Sometimes we secretly wished we could do that too… love to be hated.
 But then as humanely as possible we never try to find out why is it that humans behave in such a manner.

-A Girl Like That is a book which takes you on a roller coaster ride of emotions, personalities, chaos and what not.
-The book starts with the protagonist, Zarin Wadia and her friend Porus who is found dead in an accident that occurred in Jeddah, Saudi Arabia.
+A Girl Like That is a book that takes you on a roller coaster ride of emotions, personalities, chaos, and whatnot.
+The book starts with the protagonist, Zarin Wadia, and her friend Porus who is found dead in an accident that occurred in Jeddah, Saudi Arabia.

 Tanaz Bhathena does not write the story in a typical chapter wise book but tells us the story characteristically.
 Zarin Wadia, half Hindu half Parsi is a girl who you wish you had her guts but somewhere along you wish you weren’t in her place.